tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Filters.md

 <kbd><img src="./images/CJA-FIGURE39.png"  /></kbd>

-2. We'll build a Filter for Web Sessions first.Name it "Web Sessions".
+2. We'll build a Filter for Web Sessions first: name it "Web Sessions".
 3. Drag the Page Views metric into the drop zone.
 4. Change the criteria from Page Views = 1 to "exists".